smadue/alx-pre_course/0x01-git/README.md

 hi
-My readme is up to date
+My readme is up to date now